crschnick/pdx_unlimiter/README.md

 - [PDX Tools](https://pdx.tools),
   a website to analyze and share your eu4 achievements and compete against other players.
-  It is possible to analyze your EU4 savegames on PDX Tools without having to upload them.
+  It is possible to analyze your EU4 savegames on PDX Tools with just one click without having to upload them.

 - [Skanderbeg](https://skanderbeg.pm),
   a website to generate maps and statistics for your savegames.